SlothDaemon/stupidmarketmodel/README.md

 ## HOW TO USE IT

 Buy low and sell high, and pray that the company doesn't go bankrupt.
+Oh, and download NetLogo at https://ccl.northwestern.edu/netlogo/download.shtml

 ## THINGS TO NOTICE